Shwetalu1313/First/README.md

 # First

-These are smaple projects from free codecamp but it is not copying from other, just smaple certificate projects.
+These are sample projects from free codecamp but it is not copied from other, just sample certificate projects.